TL;DR

 Credit utilization: You can apply your existing cloud credits directly to Condense workloads.

-It’s a model that blends control with managed simplicity — minimizing total ownership costs without sacrificing performance or compliance.
+It’s a model that blends control with managed simplicity, minimizing total ownership costs without sacrificing performance or compliance.

 4. Scaling With Predictability

-Traditional Kafka deployments scale by provisioning ahead of demand — keeping headroom to avoid throttling.
+Traditional Kafka deployments scale by provisioning ahead of demand, keeping headroom to avoid throttling.
+That means paying for idle capacity.

-Condense pipelines scale dynamically, based on actual throughput — expanding during peaks and contracting during idle hours.
+Condense pipelines scale dynamically, based on actual throughput, expanding during peaks and contracting during idle hours.

 This auto-scaling behavior optimizes compute utilization, helping organizations manage Kafka TCO not through discounting, but through efficiency.